 What You’ll Earn and Where You’ll Work

 Truck driving has long been a career that pays higher-than-average wages.
-The Bureau of Labor Statistics reported that in 2022, truck drivers earned an average of $53,090, with the top 10 percent making $75,220.
-Demand for truck drivers is expected to steadily increase 4 percent by 2031.
+The Bureau of Labor Statistics reported that in 2023, truck drivers earned an average of $55,990, with the top 10 percent making $76,780 or more.
+Demand for truck drivers is expected to steadily increase 4 percent by 2032, which is as fast as the national average of industry growth for all occupations.

-The highest levels of employment for truck drivers were in the transportation industry, merchant wholesalers, and the warehousing and storage industry.
-In 2022, the industries paying truck drivers the most were electric power generation, telecommunications, and support activities for water transportation.
+The highest levels of employment for truck drivers were in the transportation industry, merchant wholesalers, and couriers and express delivery services.
+In 2023, the industries paying truck drivers the most were motion picture and video industries, telecommunications, and electric power generation, transmission, and distribution.

 Training and Education